amberarrow/devolve/README.md

        corresponding job object.
 This result string should _never_ be nil.

 The sample application under the __`example`__ subdirectory illustrates usage.
 It is intended to be run on an Ubuntu Linux system.
+Run the boss like this:

+    cd example
+    ruby -w deb-pkg.rb

+Now run as many workers as you have cores, one in each terminal window where the worker name should be different for each worker, w1, w2, etc.:

+    cd example
+    ruby -w worker.rb -n w1 -b localhost

+On completion, you should see a log file named boss.log and one log file per worker.

 Some performance numbers are given below.

 ** Performance: